Vitesse Models: Portuguese diecast

-The 1982 company beginning doesn't appear to be chance.
-With Portugal joining the European Union in 1984, it seems natural that more diversity of investment would occur and that different niche companies of all types would start appearing there, shoring up Portugal's less developed economy.
-Vitesse seems to have been one of these companies that benefited.
-Quartzo was a racing car line owned by Vitesse.
-Onyx Models and Trofeu were two other independent Portuguese brands started at about the same time, also possibly as start-up companies with EU influenced funding.

-Other toy companies such as Metosul with recasting's of Dinkys and smaller sized Novacars had come out of Portugal earlier, but no company with the collector flair, variety of liveries, and sophistication of detail like Vitesse had previously appeared there.
-For comparison, fewer such companies seem to have come out of Greece, a country similar in environment, economic status and which had joined the EU even earlier than Portugal.
-Yet Greece's toy brands (like Polfi Toys) remained just that - toys more crudely cast and more for children.

 Vitesse also produces models for other companies, but most are produced under the Vitesse name.

 Variety and detail

-Despite the company's overt sense of humor, its products were ultra-detailed and precise in proportion and presentation.
 Rixon reports on Vitesse's 1960 Aston Martin DB4 commenting on the model's "simulated wooden steering wheel", "banks of dashboard clocks", and "metal mesh radiator" and "astonishing photo etched wire spoke wheels".
-Other European cars like the 1938 BMW 328 roadster were typical.
-The 2-tone Austin Healey 3000 was very well-designed...even if the paint peeled off of the sides.

 When the Sachsenring "Trabi" (Trabant) became the symbol of the fall of the Berlin Wall in 1989, Vitesse quickly jumped at the chance to produce it in miniature and sell it across a unified Germany and an emotional Europe.
 A unique American issue was the 'Carrera Panamericana' version of its 1953 Cadillac Type 62, whose two-tone color treatment included detailed race decals.
-With Vitesse there was rarely the feeling of 'just another Lamborghini Diablo', though it did offer its own Porsche 911 and Ferrari 308 GTB both of which have been offered by about every other diecast company on the planet.
+Fans argued that with Vitesse, there was rarely the feeling of 'just another Lamborghini Diablo', though it did offer its own Porsche 911 and Ferrari 308 GTB.

-One rather fragile offering was the 1956 Ford Fairlane police car.
-The model came with two delicate spotlights, two roof lights (one blue, one red) a very long antenna, and a "speed kills" speedometer sign affixed to the roof.
+Another offering was the 1956 Ford Fairlane police car.
 Only 5,000 of these cars were made, so chances of finding one with all lights and parts intact may be a challenge.